Don’t let a little Ballarat rain dampen your spirits!

 Take your tastebuds on a global food discovery at one of Ballarat’s internationally-inspired restaurants and cafes by eating your way around the city.

-Visit a cellar door or brewery
+Visit a brewery, distillery or winery

 If craft beer is your thing, then you’re in luck.

-Get the crew together for some brew grub and craft beer at popular watering hole Hop Temple, take in the scenes of a working brewery and beer school at Aunty Jacks, or chat with a brewer at one of the city’s many microbreweries.
+Get the crew together for some brew grub and craft beer at popular watering hole Hop Temple, take in the sights of a working brewery and beer school at Aunty Jacks, or chat with a brewer at one of the city’s many microbreweries.

 Shop 'til you drop